anjukan/anjukan.github.io/_posts/2019-07-01-Building-in-Scalability---Exchange-in-Singapore.markdown

 Given the particular challenges of the urban environment, for data-driven approaches and studies, the question arises of which features or variables are the most useful and relevant to the problem at hand.
 Feature selection is the process in machine learning and statistics of selecting a subset of relevant features for building an efficient and accurate predictive model.
 I had implemented this process for simulation data from a building in a conference paper that I am presenting at
-<a href="http://buildingsimulation2019.org/">IBPSA BS2019</a> in September (which you can read <a href="/assets/documents/C2.pdf">here</a>) but I am interested in the
+<a href="http://buildingsimulation2019.org/">IBPSA BS2019</a> in September (which you can read <a href="/assets/documents/C2.pdf">here</a>, although I will dedicate another
-scalability of these techniques given real buildings of varying types, climates, systems and operation.
-To help answer this, I spent two weeks last month on research exchange at the
- <a href="http://www.budslab.org/">Building and Urban Data Science (BUDS) lab</a> at the National University of Singapore.
-I was hosted by Associate
+blog to this topic) but I am interested in the scalability of these techniques given real buildings of varying types, climates, systems and operation.
+To help answer this, I spent two weeks last month on research exchange at the <a href="http://www.budslab.org/">Building and Urban Data Science (BUDS) lab</a> at the National University of Singapore.
- Professor Dr Clayton Miller who is the head of this research group. </p>
+I was kindly hosted by Associate Professor Dr Clayton Miller who is the head of this research group. </p>

 <p> Whilst the IoT revolution is ensuring that more data is being collected, that doesn't neccessarily mean that as a researcher there is easy accessibility
 to open-access and quality building data.
 I have been promised building data several times only for emails to then go unanswered.
 At scale, it is even harder